coderbeez/qwerty/README.md

 ## UX

-Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages under Code Institute’s Diploma in Full Stack Web Development.
-The site allows students to save notes and/or share links under similar topic headings to Code Institute.
+Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages for Code Institute’s Diploma in Full Stack Web Development.
+The site allows students to save notes and/or share links for each language.

-1. **Notes** Students can register to host their own notes under familiar headings with the full range of CRUD operations.
+1. **Notes** Students can register to host their own language notes using familiar topic headings with a full range of CRUD operations.
 Registration and login are required for notes.

-2. **Links** Links tagged as instruct, practice, resource and other sites are grouped under familiar headings.
-Students can create a new link, flag an issue with, or add a star rating to an existing link.
+2. **Links** Language links are again grouped under familiar topic headings and categorised by type, i.e instruct, practice, resource and other.
+Students can create a new link, add a star rating or report a problem with an existing link.
 No registration or login is required for links.

-3. **Distraction** Inspiration and motivation is provided by coding quotes, sample links, daily award site links and a Spotify playlist for those times when stack overflow just isn’t delivering.
+3. **Distraction** Inspiration and motivation is provided by coding quotes, suggested language links, daily award site links and a Spotify playlist for those times when stack overflow just isn’t delivering.